Montreal Canada Day 2017 Festivities: Fun at the Old Port Returns in 2017

 - closing show (local musicians perform from 8:30 p.m. to 10 p.m.)

-- fireworks (starts at 10 p.m. and lasts for about ten minutes)
+- fireworks (starts at 10 p.m. and lasts for about ten minutes but in 2017 will go on for 20 minutes)

 No crowd?
 Then take the direction that involves walking uphill.
 And then keep going straight.
 You'll recognize Old Montreal's cobblestone roads followed by the Old Port's waterfront in no time.